e271828e/Flight.jl/docs/notes/design/framework_spec.md

 beside other front ends.

-**The empty enumeration is not a back door.** `is_input(b) = true` with `claims(b) = ()` stays an honest degenerate — a device that may write nothing, its writes still binding-bounded, so drift onto any face is `OutOfClaimEntry` — and there is no privileged class for it to promote into: `claims` bodies are ordinary code (the idiom, [§11.5][s11-5]; comprehensions included), and an enumeration that came back empty by accident stays inert, exactly as written.
-The maximal surface is reachable only through the explicit `is_greedy(b) = true` declaration — the most privileged claim is the hardest to acquire by accident, and a declared trait is deliberate authorship.
-For the same reason `claims` never returns `nothing` or a sentinel to mean "compute it for me": the enumeration contract has one meaning, the trait carries the other, and a dual-meaning return would be exactly the ambiguity the declaration vocabulary is built to refuse.
+**The empty enumeration is not a back door.** `is_input(b) = true` with `claims(b) = ()` stays an honest degenerate: a device that may write nothing.
+Its writes are still binding-bounded, so drift onto any face is `OutOfClaimEntry`.
+There is no privileged class for it to promote into either.
+`claims` bodies are ordinary code (the idiom, [§11.5][s11-5]; comprehensions included), and an enumeration that came back empty by accident stays inert, exactly as written.
+The maximal surface is reachable only through the explicit `is_greedy(b) = true` declaration: the most privileged claim is the hardest to acquire by accident, and a declared trait is deliberate authorship.
+For the same reason, `claims` never returns `nothing` or a sentinel to mean "compute it for me".
+The enumeration contract has one meaning and the trait carries the other; a dual-meaning return would be exactly the ambiguity the declaration vocabulary is built to refuse.

 #### One shipped binding type; conditioning has an owner

-`TableBinding` is
-*data-driven* — the framework writes its `map_input` once, and a table value (axis/button entry → [face](#g-face), deadzone/expo parameters) is constructed per [device](#g-device) × aircraft pairing, where configurations are made:
+`TableBinding` is *data-driven*.
+The framework writes its `map_input` once, and a table value (axis/button entry → [face](#g-face), deadzone/expo parameters) is constructed per [device](#g-device) × aircraft pairing, where configurations are made:

 ```julia
 TableBinding(stick_y  = (face = "elevator", deadzone = 0.05, expo = 0.6),